msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 4)  'TuyaTrigger' value is placed in ad-hoc `msg.payload.tuyatrigger`.

 5)  CUSTOMIZATION: you can use other devices to implement 'tuya-bridge.
-Updated information on 'Global TRIGGER config' node (since 2.2.0).
+Updated information on 'Global TRIGGER config' node and 'triggerMAP (readme)' node (since 2.2.0).

 **note**